mustafakemaltoprak/Jarvis/README.md

 Include Jarvis & Stop & Listening: Will stop listening for your voice.
 <br />
 <br />
-The updated version of Jarvis now uses OpenAI too, so any questions besides the one above should get filled.
+The updated version of Jarvis now uses OpenAI too, so any questions besides the ones above should get filled.
 (Code Completion isn't implemented yet, probably will be soon)